 Sick and stuck in bed, Fred Savage's unnamed young character is read a story by his grandfather, played by Peter Falk.
 The tale he tells follows the trials and tribulations of a young farmhand (Westley - played by Cary Elwes) and his true love (Buttercup - played by Robin Wright) whose path to happiness is fraught with challenges.

 Starring Mandy Patinkin as the outlaw Inigo Montoya, Chris Sarandon as Prince Humperdinck, and Andre The Giant as the outlaw Fezzik, The Princess Bride is another quirky and fun family adventure.

 The Princess Bride can be streamed for free via Freevee on Amazon Prime Video.

-The Pegasus Film Festival
+Local lead - Pegasus Film Festival

 Advertised as the largest student-run film festival in the U.S., the Pegasus Film Festival has been running since 2015 and "seeks to close the gap by giving filmmakers the chance to present their art to both an audience and a panel of judges," through which "they will learn invaluable lessons, make meaningful connections with industry professionals, and become familiarized with the film festival experience."